fastnsilver/cibox/base-vm/docs/GRADLE-BUILDS.md

 	* export
 	* shutdownVbox

 Use `gradlew tasks` to view descriptions of these tasks.
 The result of this build is a portable OVF format VM suitable for import into a number of VM environments.
-The OFV file will appear in the base-vm directory.
+The OVF file will appear in the `base-vm` directory.

 ## Additional Resources